| |

 Jan

-This commitment has seen a development of painting and drawing,
+This commitment has meant the development of her painting and drawing, through subject matter that integrates native flora and landscape.

 Portraiture and still life are also important subjects in her